cj0424/Project360-Continuity-Agent/README.md

 ## MVP vs. Production

-Project360 is currently a **self-hosted prototype** running on my own machine using n8n Community Edition and personal accounts as I don’t have access to an organizational account.
+Project360 is currently a **self-hosted** running on my own machine using n8n Community Edition and personal accounts as I don’t have access to an organizational account.

 The current prototype is run **on demand** for demonstration and testing.
 In an actual production deployment, the agent could be configured to run **on a schedule based on the project team’s preferences and workflow**.